rebeccapeltz/cld-webhooks/NETLIFY_DEPLOY.md

 brew install node
 ```

+## Install Yarn

 - [ ] Yarn install
 I'm using `yarn` which you can install using npm `npm install --global yarn`.
 The build command is `yarn install`.

-You can use `npm`.
-The NPM build command is `npm install`.
+note: You can use also  use `npm` to install packages, and the NPM build command is `npm install`.

-You can deploy async functions to netlify.
+## Deploy Functions to Netlify

  There are many options available for doing this.
 We'll use the [Netlify CLI](https://docs.netlify.com/cli/get-started/).
 Here is list of Netlify CLI commands for reference: [commands](https://cli.netlify.com/).

-If you fork this repository or copy the functions in the `/functions` directory to your own repository, you can deploy them to Netlify by including a `netlify.toml` file in your root with the following information for building and specifying where to find the functions directory.
+ **Fork** this repository.

 ## Cloudinary
 Sign up for a free Cloudinary account and copy the CLOUDINARY_URL into the `CLOUDINARY_URL` variable value.